Donald Trump, Jimmy Kimmel In Twitter Spat Over Oscars’ Low Rating

 While the source of the list shared by Scofield isn’t clear, it’s quite common for Trump to get low scores in other similar polls.

-An online survey conducted by members of the University of Houston and Boise State University from December 22, 2017 to January 16 this year, seems to be the ame as the one Scofield posted.
+An online survey conducted by members of the University of Houston and Boise State University from December 22, 2017, to January 16 this year, seems to be the same as the one Scofield posted.
 The survey, which involved 320 respondents, resulted in Trump getting a 12.34 average rating.
 This figure puts him last on the list.
 Lincoln also topped this one with a 95.03 average followed by George Washington and Franklin D. Roosevelt with 92.59 and 89.09 average rating, respectively.
 Obama climbed up to eighth place, with a 71.13 average rating, from the 18th spot in the 2014 version of the survey.

 A few Twitter users pointed out that Trump could do better with his time than mock the Oscars.
 They also thought the tweet showed how wrapped up in himself Trump is.